jpritikin/coach/content/docs/me/psychoactive/psilomethoxin/_index.md

 Don't use Pm more than once per day;
 to get familiar with the substance, you want to feel the subjective effects from the peak all the way through the afterglow and back to baseline.
 The mild lingering afterglow can last for 3-12 hours.[^pharmacodynamics]

-### Caveat

-Pm is generally manageable for individuals with [meditation]({{< relref "/docs/me/meditation" >}}) experience.
-However, those unfamiliar with introspective practices may find it challenging.
-Lack of experience in self-reflection can result in uncomfortably vivid sensory experiences, such as heightened sensitivity to sound or touch.
-For an easier introduction, go for a [hikrodose](#hikrodose) or coadminister with cannabis.

 ### Set & Setting